devshad-01/alx-airbnb-database/database-adv-script/optimization_report.md

 2. **Excessive Column Selection**: The query selects many columns that might not be necessary for the application's needs.

-3. **Unrestricted Result Set**: No WHERE clause limits the number of rows returned, potentially retrieving thousands of bookings.
+3. **Unrestricted Result Set**: No WHERE clause with AND conditions limits the number of rows returned, potentially retrieving thousands of bookings.

 4. **Inefficient Sorting**: Sorting all results by creation date without a LIMIT clause is resource-intensive.

 5. **Multiple Hash Joins**: The execution plan shows 5 hash join operations, which consume significant memory for large tables.

 6. **Missing Indexes**: Foreign keys used in JOIN conditions (user_id, property_id, host_id, address_id, booking_id) lack proper indexing.

+7. **No JOIN Filtering**: The JOIN conditions don't include additional AND operators to filter records early in the query execution.

 ## Optimization Techniques Applied